erfanjazebnikoo/aurora_core/README.md

 ----------

 ## Software
-The software section divides into:
+The Aurora software section divides into:

 | Application | Link |
 | ------ | ------ |